 Prerequisites: None

 This class is an interdisciplinary introduction to the science underlying environmental issues.
 Focusing on the principles of geology, biology, and chemistry and in their application to human impacts on the environment, strategies for sustainable management of environment and natural resources, and global change.
+Offered every fall and spring term.
+Lecture 2 hours; recitation 1 hour.
+No prerequisites.

 Number of Credits: 3